Sighthound & Pariah Dog Group

 Long, lean and fleshless, with a smooth juncture between skull and muzzle when viewed from above.
 Seen from the side, the muzzle is slightly longer than the skull and the top lines of the skull and muzzle are divergent.

-SKULL - Longer than it is wide, with a well marked median furrow but no prominence of eyebrow or occiput.
+Longer than it is wide, with a well marked median furrow but no prominence of eyebrow or occiput.
 The stop is a gentle slope.

-MUZZLE - Long and narrow with a slight arch to the nasal bone close to the nose.
+Long and narrow with a slight arch to the nasal bone close to the nose.
 The lips are very lean, fine and tight, and dark in color.

-TEETH - The Spanish Greyhound has a complete set of evenly spaced, white teeth meeting in a scissors bite.
+The Spanish Greyhound has a complete set of evenly spaced, white teeth meeting in a scissors bite.

-Disqualification: Distinctly overshot or undershot.
+Disqualifications: Distinctly overshot or undershot.

-NOSE - Small, moist and black.
+Small, moist and black.

-EYES - The eyes are small, almond shaped and obliquely set.
+The eyes are small, almond shaped and obliquely set.
 They are preferably dark hazel in color, with very close eye rims that are dark in color.
 The expression is calm, soft and reserved.

-Serious faults: Light, round, protruding or prominent eyes.
+Serious Faults: Light, round, protruding or prominent eyes.
 Entropion or ectropion.

-EARS - The high set ears are broad at the base, fleshy close to the skull, and then finer and thinner towards their rounded tips.
+The high set ears are broad at the base, fleshy close to the skull, and then finer and thinner towards their rounded tips.
 They are carried in rose fashion, semi-prick when alert, and folded back into the neck at rest.
 When pulled forward, the ears should reach close to the corner of the mouth.

-Serious fault: Cropped ears.
+Serious Faults: Cropped ears.
 Pricked ears.